Slevinski/slevinski.github.io/series/writing-and-representation/entries/overview/essay.md

 - capstone of this series
 - develops *kinematography* as a candidate representational-axis term
 - distinguishes plane-based organization from articulatory-spatial-kinetic representation
+- keeps the term bounded as a pressure test rather than settled terminology
 - connects this series to the grapholinguistic pressure-test work in the critical-review series

 **The Shape of a Sign**